Madeleine McCann: 47-Year-Old German Man Identified As Prime Suspect, Marking Huge Break In Case

 He is currently spending a life sentence in jail.

-Scotland Yard was first alerted to the possibility that Ney may have been involved with the McCann case after receiving a tip that he had been in Portugal around the time that McCann went missing.
-Since then, Scotland Yard has coordinated with German and Portuguese authorities to investigate the matter in what has been called a “huge amount of work.”
+Scotland Yard has coordinated with German and Portuguese authorities to investigate the matter in what has been called a "huge amount of work."

 Meanwhile, Kate and Gerry McCann have expressed their happiness that some closure might be on the horizon.

-“All we have ever wanted is to find her, uncover the truth and bring those responsible to justice,” they said in a statement, while thanking the public for the outpouring of support.
+"All we have ever wanted is to find her, uncover the truth and bring those responsible to justice," they said in a statement, also thanking the public for the outpouring of support.